awsdocs/amazon-ec2-user-guide/doc_source/ebs-deleting-snapshot.md

 ## Delete a multi\-volume snapshot<a name="ebs-delete-snapshot-multi-volume"></a>

-To delete multi\-volume snapshots, retrieve all of the snapshots for your multi\-volume group using the tag you applied to the group when you created the snapshots\.
+To delete multi\-volume snapshots, retrieve all of the snapshots for your multi\-volume snapshot set using the tag you applied to the set when you created the snapshots\.
 Then, delete the snapshots individually\.

-You will not be prevented from deleting individual snapshots in the multi\-volume snapshots group\.
+You will not be prevented from deleting individual snapshots in the multi\-volume snapshot set\.
+If you delete a snapshot while it is in the `pending state`, only that snapshot is deleted\.
+The other snapshots in the multi\-volume snapshot set still complete successfully\.